haymizrachi/haymizrachi.github.io/_posts/2024-02-01-code-review-like-a-pro.md

 ### The Power of Tools

-In this section, we will discuss some awesome tools that can save us a lot of time during our research and automate our efforts.
+There is no Cyber Security without tools gentelmens, so we need to discuss on awesome tools that can save us a lot of time during our research and automate our efforts.

 One of the main thoughts that need to be in your head is - 'How can I save time to make the process more efficient and more focused and achieving better results than the manual process?'